Join our team

 • Ensure effective flow of information and communication with partners and stakeholders and update country Director on latest developments;

-• Ensure That programme expenditures, procurement and logistics are in line with project budgets, country
+• Ensure that programme expenditures, procurement and logistics are in line with project budgets, country

 • office financial plans and internal and donor regulations;